sitepress/website/pages/basics/traversal.html.md

 book.children     # Returns all of the chapters in `html-for-newbs` (chatper-1 .. chapter-3)
 ```

-Traversing the site hierachy is very useful for building site navigation components.
+The ability to traverse the site hierarchy is particularly useful when building site navigation components.

 ## Resource manipulation

 What if you want to programmatically manipulate your resources?
-For example, maybe you want to set the layout for the `youtube_pages` to `video`.
-The Site's `manipulate` function makes that possible:
+For example, you might want to set the layout for all pages shown under the url `youtube/` to `video`.
+With Site's `manipulate` function, this is easy:

 ```ruby
 site = Sitepress::Site.new(root_path: "/my/site")